Pop-up Community Café

-Pop along on Wednesdays, contact us, or chat to Steve B. if you’d like to get involved
+Pop along on Wednesdays, or contact us if you’d like to get involved

 Our Pop-Up Café

 Our Pop-Up Community Café is a welcoming space where you can pop in and find a warm welcome and a warm cup of tea.
-We serve free tea, coffee, hot chocolate and biscuits, as well as free toasties around 12:00pm.
-Pop in to chat any week, play games (1st Wednesdays of the month), try your hand at a craft activity (2nd Wednesdays of the month), or watch a movie (3rd Wednesdays of the month).
+We serve free tea, coffee, hot chocolate and biscuits.
+Pop in to chat, have a go at our Wednesday crossword, table-top games, or try your hand at a craft activity .

 Contact the Food Bank or chat to Louise or Nicole if you’d like to get involved